authelia/authelia/BREAKING.md

 ================

 Since Authelia is still under active development, it is subject to breaking changes.
 We then recommend you don't blindly use the latest
-Docker image but pick a version instead and check this file before upgrading.
+Docker image but pick a version instead and read this documentation before upgrading.
 This is where you will get information about breaking changes and about what you should do to overcome those changes.

 ## Breaking in v4.0.0

-Authelia has been rewritten in Go for better performance and reliability.
+Authelia has been rewritten in Go for better code maintainability and for performance and security reasons.

-### Model of U2F devices
+The principles stay the same, Authelia is still an authenticating and authorizing proxy.
+Some major changes have been made though so that the system is more reliable overall.
+This induced breaking the previous data model and the configuration to bring new features but fortunately migration tools are provided to ease the task.

+### Migration tools

+An authelia-scripts command is provided to perform the data model migration from a local database or a mongo database created by Authelia v3 into a target SQL database (sqlite3, mysql, postgres) supported by Authelia v4.

+Example of usage:

+    # Migrate a local database into the targeted database defined in config-v4.yml
+    authelia-scripts migrate local --config=/path/to/config-v4.yml --db-path=/old/db/path

+    # Migrate a mongo database into the targeted database defined in config-v4.yml
+    authelia-scripts migrate mongo --config=/path/to/config-v4.yml --url=mongodb://myuser:mypassword@mymongo:27017 --database=authelia

+Those commands migrate TOTP secrets, U2F devices, authentication traces and user preferences so that the migration is almost seamless for your users.

+The identity verification tokens are not migrated though since their format has changed.
+However they were made to expire after a few minutes anyway.
+Consequently, the users who initiated a device registration process which has not been completed before the migration will have to restart the device registration process for their device.
+This is because their identity verification token will not be usable in v4.

+### Major changes in details:

+* The configuration mostly remained the same, only one major key has been added: `jwt_secret` and one key removed: `secure` from the
+SMTP notifier as the Go SMTP library default to TLS if available.
+* The local storage used for dev purpose was a `nedb` database which was implementing the same interface as mongo but was not really standard.
+It has been replaced by a good old sqlite3 database.
-The model of U2F devices has been updated to better fit with the Go library handling U2F keys.
+* The model of the database is not compatible with v3.
+This has been decided to better fit with Golang libraries.

-### Removal of flag secure for SMTP notifier

-The go library for sending e-mails automatically switch to TLS if possible according to https://golang.org/pkg/net/smtp/#SendMail.
+* Some features have been upgraded such as U2F in order to use the latest security features available like allowing device cloning detection.
+* Furthermore, a top-notch web server implementation (fasthttp) has been selected to allow a large performance gain in order to use Authelia in demanding environments.

 ## Breaking in v3.14.0